Hanohano Hale

 No analysis available

-I looked for hotel-pool references such as Hilton, Ritz, Trump, or hotel-managed rental programs and found none.
-Since there is no evidence that STR is allowed, this must remain false.
+I looked for hotel-pool references such as Hilton, Ritz, Trump, or any managed hotel rental program and found none.
+Since the remarks do not describe a hotel rental pool, this feature is false.

 No analysis available